awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v1.how-it-works.md

 By default, the **Force the capacity change** option isn't selected\.
 Keep this option clear to have your Aurora Serverless v1 DB cluster's capacity remain unchanged if the scaling operation times out without finding a scaling point\.

 Selecting this option causes your Aurora Serverless v1 DB cluster to enforce the capacity change, even without a scaling point\.
 Before selecting this option, be aware of the consequences of this selection:
 + Any in\-process transactions are interrupted, and the following error message appears\.

-   **Aurora MySQL 5\.6** – `ERROR 1105 (HY000): The last transaction was aborted due to an unknown error.
-Please retry.`
+  Aurora MySQL version 1 – ERROR 1105 \(HY000\): The last transaction was aborted due to an unknown error\.
+Please retry\.

-   **Aurora MySQL 5\.7** – `ERROR 1105 (HY000): The last transaction was aborted due to Seamless Scaling.
-Please retry.`
+  Aurora MySQL version 2 – ERROR 1105 \(HY000\): The last transaction was aborted due to Seamless Scaling\.
+Please retry\.

   You can resubmit the transactions as soon as your Aurora Serverless v1 DB cluster is available\.
 + Connections to temporary tables and locks are dropped\.

   We recommend that you select the **Force the capacity change** option only if your application can recover from dropped connections or incomplete transactions\.

  The choices that you make in the AWS Management Console when you create an Aurora Serverless v1 DB cluster are stored in the `ScalingConfigurationInfo` object, in the `SecondsBeforeTimeout` and `TimeoutAction` properties\.
 The value of the `TimeoutAction` property is set to one of the following values when you create your cluster:
 +  `RollbackCapacityChange` – This value is set when you select the **Roll back the capacity change** option\.
 This is the default behavior\.